-Delivery of the shares of common stock is expected to be made on or about option for a period of 30 days to purchase an additional 818,182 shares of our common stock.
-If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$\\ \epsilon\$, and the total proceeds to us, before expenses, will be
+Delivery of the shares of common stock is expected to be made on or about July 7, 2014.
+We have granted the underwriters an option for a period of 30 days to purchase an additional 818,181 shares of our common stock.
+If the underwriters exercise the option in full, the total underwriting discounts and commissions payable by us will be \$2,634,545, and the total proceeds to us, before expenses, will be \$35,001,811.